BAIJINGYU1022/airbnb-market-analysis/README.md

 3. Market Concentration
-	•	Although professional hosts represent a minority, they account for a disproportionately large share of listings, indicating a long-tail market structure with supply concentration
+	•	Although professional hosts represent a minority, They account for a disproportionately large share of listings, indicating a long-tail market structure with supply concentration

 4. Ratings by Host Type